anupdhml/rust-packaging-example/packaging/README.md

 * git
 * cargo
 * docker (to build the builder-images only)
-* dpkg, ldd (optional, to auto-infer dynamic lib dependencies during debian packaging, via [cargo-deb](https://github.com/mmstick/cargo-deb#installation))
+* dpkg, ldd (optionally, to auto-infer dynamic lib dependencies during debian packaging, via [cargo-deb](https://github.com/mmstick/cargo-deb#installation))

 Tested successfully from linux (ubuntu) environments, but should work well as long as the above requirements are met.